Eligibility for EP Qualification

 - must accept the FEP European Code of Professional Conduct.

-- the panel must contain 12 images of a single photographic specialisation (commercial, portrait, wedding etc., as indicated in the application form), or 6 images of a single photographic specialisation and 6 of any other.
+- the panel must contain 12 images of a single photographic specialisation (commercial, portrait, wedding etc.), or 6 images of a single photographic specialisation and 6 of any other.
 No names or additional identification marks may appear on any of the submitted work.

 - the submission must be images, colour or monochrome or a mixture.

 - submission and judging will be entirely on-line; applications for entries are allways open.

 - files should be uploaded at the original file resolution, at least 4,000px on the long side, saved as Maximum Quality *.jpg (compression 10-12 in Photoshop or similar).

 - the submitted images will be judged by 3 international judges.
 EP candidates need 2 votes out of 3 to be deemed successful.

 - anonymity of the candidates will be respected at all times; however, a list of the names of the candidates will be forwarded to the national headquarters of the relevant FEP member association.